What is a bulk entitlement?

 Who can hold a bulk entitlement?

-Bulk entitlements can be held by water corporations and other specified bodies defined in the Water Act 1989.
+Bulk entitlements can be held by water corporations, the Victorian Environmental Water Holder and other specified bodies defined in the Water Act 1989 (section 34).

 What rights and responsibilities are granted under a bulk entitlement?

 In accordance with the section 43 of the Water Act 1989, bulk entitlements may specify a range of conditions and obligations on its holder, including:

 - Rules about when, where and how much water can be taken;